 David is the immediate past CEO and Chief Negotiator of Screen Actors Guild (SAG-AFTRA), and continues to serve as a strategic advisor to the world’s largest entertainment and media union, with 165,000 members worldwide.

-He is a Strategy Advisor to USC’s Center for the Digital Future, an independent director for the global consulting firm, RGP, and a board member of the Federal Reserve Bank of San Francisco.
+He is a Strategy Advisor to USC’s Center for the Digital Future, an independent director for the global consulting firm, RGP, and a deputy chair at the Federal Reserve Bank of San Francisco.

 David currently serves as a Commissioner for the Industry Commission on Eliminating Sexual Harassment and Advancing Equality in the Workplace, and is a member of both the Academy of Motion Picture Arts and Sciences and the Academy of Television Arts and Sciences.
 He is a board member of the entertainment industry charitable organizations, the Motion Picture and Television Fund and the Actors Fund.